Book DPR Call

 What the legal & regulatory note in a DPR covers

-• Plot-specific review: title/encumbrances (as provided), land-use/zoning, conversions, setbacks, height/FAR/FSI, access/ingress/egress, parking.
+• Title/encumbrances (as provided), land-use/zoning, conversions, setbacks, FAR/FSI, access & parking

-• State & central requirements: education department norms, building by-laws, fire & safety, sanitation, transport, child-safety, inclusivity/accessibility.
+• State & central requirements: education dept. norms, building by‑laws, fire & safety, sanitation, transport, child-safety

-• Board affiliation pathway (CBSE/ICSE/IB/CAIE): eligibility, infrastructure & staffing norms, documentation & timelines.
+• Board pathway (CBSE/ICSE/IB/CAIE): eligibility, infra & staffing norms, documentation & timelines

 Architect collaboration in the DPR

-• Phase plan (core vs premium add-ons), drop-off/traffic circulation, safety & accessibility envelopes.
+• Phase plan (core vs premium add-ons), circulation & safety envelopes

 Why a DPR is called bankable

-• Schedules & assumptions register lenders expect; sensitivity to admissions, fee growth, salary inflation, capex variance.
+• Schedules & assumptions register; sensitivity to admissions, fee growth, salary inflation, capex variance

 Which one do you need now?